MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 For example, use the `onMessage` method to register an event listener for message activities.
 You can register more than one listener.
 When the bot receives a message activity, the activity handler would see that incoming activity and send it each of the `onMessage` activity listeners, in the order in which they were registered.

 When building your bot, your bot logic for handling and responding to messages will go in the `onMessage` listeners.
 Likewise, your logic for handling members being added to the conversation will go in your `onMembersAdded` listeners, which are called whenever a member is added to the conversation.
-To add these listeners, you will register them in your bot as seen in the [Bot logic](bot-builder-basics.md#bot-logic) section below.
+To add these listeners, you'll register them in your bot as seen in the [Bot logic](bot-builder-basics.md#bot-logic) section below.
 For each listener, include your bot logic, then **be sure to call `next()` at the end**.
 By calling `next()` you ensure that the next listener is run.

 Make sure to [save state](bot-builder-concept-state.md) before the turn ends.
 You can do so by overriding the activity handler `run` method and saving state after the parent's `run` method completes.

-There aren't any common situations where you will want to override the base turn handler, so be careful if you try to do so.
+There are no common situations where you'll want to override the base turn handler, so be careful if you try to do so.
 There is a special handler called `onDialog`.
 The `onDialog` handler runs at the end, after the rest of the handlers have run, and is not tied to a certain activity type.
 As with all the above handlers, be sure to call `next()` to ensure the rest of the process wraps up.

 # [Java](#tab/java)

-To implement your logic for these handlers, you will override these methods in your bot, such as in the [sample activity handler](#sample-activity-handler) section below.
+To implement your logic for these handlers, you'll override these methods in your bot, such as in the [sample activity handler](#sample-activity-handler) section below.
 There is no base implementation for each of these handlers, so add the logic you want in your override.

-There are certain situations where you will want to override the base turn handler, such as [saving state](bot-builder-concept-state.md) at the end of a turn.
+There are certain situations where you'll want to override the base turn handler, such as [saving state](bot-builder-concept-state.md) at the end of a turn.
 When doing so, be sure first to call `super.onTurn(turnContext);` to make sure the base implementation of `onTurn` is run before your additional code.
 That base implementation is, among other things, responsible for calling the rest of the activity handlers such as `onMessageActivity`.

 # [Python](#tab/python)